mit-crpg/vectfit/README.md

 necessary libraries from source, or, it is convenient to install all the libraries through conda package manager:

-  `conda install -c conda-forge xtensor-blas=0.15 xtensor-python`
+  `conda install -c conda-forge xtensor-blas xtensor-python`

 ### Build and install